Search website

 Like any supermarket, you’ll find a fruit and vegetable section, meat, bakery, and the Deli (explained in the next paragraph) at the front.
 Then there are the dairy, sauces and oils, grains, pasta, canned goods, cleaning products, and finally the frozen foods.
 Some supermarkets have an international food aisle where they bring in imported products mostly from India, England, Vietnam, and Mexico.

-Deli or Delicatessen.
-Here you can find ready-to-eat food, cured meats, cheeses, fresh salads but also raw chicken, fish, and seafood for cooking.
+Deli or Delicatessen: Here you can find ready-to-eat food, cured meats, cheeses, fresh salads but also raw chicken, fish, and seafood for cooking.
 I’ve never seen meat at these counters.
 This is a great option for buying food by weight.
-You can buy anything from a slice of cheese or a few slices of ham to one or two chicken breasts or a salmon fillet.
+You can buy anything from a slice of cheese or a few slices of ham to one or two chicken breasts (already without the bone) or a salmon fillet.

 The key here is knowing how to ask the person serving at the Deli counter.